Józef Maria Hoene-Wroński

 Józef Maria Hoene-Wroński (/ˈhoʊnə ˈvrɒnski/; /pl/; Josef Hoëné-Wronski /fr/; 23 August 1776 – 9 August 1853) was a Polish messianist philosopher, mathematician, physicist, inventor, lawyer, occultist and economist.
+Trained as an officer in the army of the Polish-Lithuanian Commonwealth, he participated in the Polish–Russian War of 1792 and the Kościuszko Uprising.

 In mathematics, he is known for introducing a novel series expansion for a function in response to Joseph Louis Lagrange's use of infinite series.
 The coefficients in Wroński's new series form the Wronskian, a determinant Thomas Muir named in 1882.
 As an inventor, he is credited with designing some of the first caterpillar vehicles.

 Life and work

 He was born as Hoëné in 1776 but changed his name in 1815 to Józef Wroński.
 Later in life he changed his name to Józef Maria Hoene-Wroński, without using his family's original French spelling Hoëné.
 At no point in his life, neither in Polish or French, was he known as Hoëné-Wroński; nor was the common French transliteration, Josef Hoëné-Wronski, ever his official name in his native Poland (though it might have served as his chosen French nom de plume on some work).

 His father, Antoni Höhne (pl, de), was the municipal architect of Poznań.
 Antoni originally came from the small Bohemian village of Leukersdorf (present-day Čermná which is now a part of Libouchec).
 In later life, he settled in western Poland marrying Elżbieta Pernicka in Wolsztyn in 1773.
 In the same place and a few years later on, in 1776, their son Józef Maria was born.
 Józef was educated in Poznań and Warsaw.
 In 1794 he served in Poland's Kościuszko Uprising as a second lieutenant of artillery, was taken prisoner, and remained until 1797 in the Russian Army.
 After resigning in the rank of lieutenant colonel in 1798, he studied in the Holy Roman Empire until 1800, when he enlisted in the Polish Legion at Marseille.
 There he began his scientific and scholarly work and conceived the idea of a great philosophical system.
 Ten years later he moved to Paris where he would spend most of his life working unremittingly to the last in the most difficult material circumstances.

 He wrote exclusively in French, in the desire that his ideas, of whose immortality he was convinced, be accessible to all; he worked, he said, "through France for Poland."
 He published over a hundred works, and left many more in manuscript; at 75 years of age and nearing death, he exclaimed: "God Almighty, there's still so much more I wanted to say!"